-Abu Dhabi-based Waha MENA is one His five-year trailing annualized return of the largest hedge funds in the Middle in US dollars through 2021 was more East/North African region and one of the most consistently performing - the reason why the fund is again being profiled.
+Abu Dhabi-based Waha MENA is one His five-year trailing annualized return East/North African region and one of the most consistently performing - the reason why the fund is again being profiled.

 While the Middle East benefits greatly from being the source of much of the world's oil, manager Mohamed El Jamal has profited from the region's expanding investment opportunities beyond energy.
 Nearly two-thirds of Waha's book are comprised of financials and materials; one-quarter is invested in consumer discretionary and real estate.